curtwelch/RoboND-Rover-Project/writeup.md

 ![Rock Pickup](https://github.com/curtwelch/RoboND-Rover-Project/blob/project_1/IMG/RockPickup.png)

-When the rover is stuck, it will display "ESCAPE" on the screen as it alternates between some random escape manuvior, and tryign to drive out -- which returns to the studk mode if driving isn't working.
+When the rover is stuck, it will display "ESCAPE" on the screen as it alternates between some random escape maneuver, and trying to drive out -- which returns to the "stuck" mode if driving isn't working.

 At the top are a few bar graphs.
 The wider white bar graph is the "Rover.safe_vel" value calculated by the percpetion path selection code that tells the driving code how fast it is safe to go.
 The smaller blue bar inside the "safe speed" bar is the actual velocty of the rover.
 This makes it easy to see what the rover "belives" is safe to drive, and how good it following that speed.